Southern Nevada Health District to Offer Flu Shots

 Currently, there is no flu activity in Clark County, and people have ample time to receive a vaccination.
 Those wishing to avoid the initial rush can be assured flu vaccine is in sufficient supply, and can delay their visit until the middle of November.

-For the 2005-06 flu season, the health district distributed more than 30,000 flu shots.
 To further prevent the spread of the virus: avoid close contact with people who are sick, stay home if you’re sick, cover your mouth and nose when you cough or sneeze, wash your hands, and avoid touching your eyes, nose or mouth.

 Visit the Media Contacts webpage for media related inquiries.